-CHA - The Chicago Housing Authority.
+CHA – The Chicago Housing Authority.
 The definition includes the CHA, its contractors, agents, and assignees.

-Co-head of household - An individual in the household who is equally responsible with the head of household for ensuring that the family fulfills all of its responsibilities under the program.
+Co-Head of Household – An individual in the household who is equally responsible with the head of household for ensuring that the family fulfills all of its responsibilities under the program.
 A family can only have one co-head.

-Community-area (Scattered Site) Waitlist - List of applicants for scattered site units that are offered in accordance with the Gautreaux Court Order which states that fifty percent (50%) of scattered site units must be offered to applicants from the community where the unit is located.

-Community-wide (Traditional Family) Waitlist - List of applicants for CHA family housing.
+Community-Area (Scattered Site) Waitlist – List of applicants for scattered site units that are offered in accordance with the Gautreaux Court Order which states that fifty percent (50%) of scattered site units must be offered to applicants from the community where the unit is located.Community-Wide (Traditional Family) Waitlist – List of applicants for CHA family housing.
 This traditional form of a waitlist consists of one master waiting list, divided into sub- lists by the type and size of unit.
-Applicants are not asked their preference of location

-although they may refuse an offer of a unit for “good cause,” which includes various locational elements.
+Applicants are not asked their preference of location, although they may refuse an offer of a unit for “good cause,” which includes various locational elements.
 A community-wide waitlist keeps applications in sequence based upon: date of application; application number; income tier; ranking preference, if any; and type and size of unit needed by the family (i.e. accessible or non-accessible unit, bedroom size).

-Community Service Requirement - The performance of unpaid work or duties that benefit the public and serve to improve the quality of life, enhance resident self- sufficiency, or increase resident self-responsibility in the community.
+Community Service Requirement – The performance of unpaid work or duties that benefit the public and serve to improve the quality of life, enhance resident self- sufficiency, or increase resident self-responsibility in the community.
 Community service is not employment and may not include political activities; 24 CFR § 960.601.
 Each adult resident of a public housing development shall:

 Contribute eight hours per month of community service within their community;